podigee/device_detector/README.md

 This port does not aspire to be a one-to-one copy from the original code, but rather an adaptation for the Ruby language.

-Still, our goal is to use the original, unchanged yaml files, in order to mutually benefit from updates and pull request to both the original and the ported versions.
+Still, our goal is to use the original, unchanged regex yaml files, in order to mutually benefit from updates and pull request to both the original and the ported versions.